Home

 She was buried beside her husband at her longtime church, Asbury United Methodist.

-~ Daughter Lillian (Miner) Stratton Richards ~
+~ Daughter Lillian (Miner) Stretton Richards ~

 Daughter Lillian Miner (1900-1974) was born in 1900 in Cambria County, PA.

-She was married twice, first to Charles C. Stratton ( ? - ? ).
+She was married twice, first to Charles C. Stretton (1898?- ? ).

-She bore one daughter, Doris Miller.
+They bore one known child, Doris Miller.

-In time she wedded a second time to William H. Richards (March 27, 1891-1962), a Baltimore native and the son of Charles H. and Mary (Herple) Richards.
 The couple's address in the early 1960s was 2061 Cobbs Creek Parkway in Philadelphia.
 He was said to have been a "leading man" for the U.S. Marine Corps.

 Sadly, suffering from heart disease and bacterial pneumonia, William was further strucken by kidney problems and admitted to Misericordia Hospital in Philadelphia.
 He died there at age 71 on Aug.
 1, 1962.
 His remains were lowered into eternal repose in Philadelphia's Mt.
 Moriah Cemetery.

 She passed away on Aug.
 6, 1974, at the age of 74.
+Interment was in Asbury United Methodist Cemetery in Altoona.

 ~ Son John Wesley Miner ~